Cavite City: Geography

 The historic island of Corregidor, the adjacent islands and detached rocks of Caballo, Carabao, El Fraile and La Monja found at the mouth of Manila Bay are part of the city's territorial jurisdiction.

 Climate

-Cavite city has a tropical wet and dry climate (Köppen climate classification Aw), with pronounced dry season from December to April and quite lengthy wet season from May to November that brings abundant rainfall into the city.
+Cavite City has a tropical wet and dry climate (Köppen climate classification Aw), with a pronounced dry season from December to April, and a lengthy wet season from May to November that brings abundant rainfall into the city.

 Subdivisions

 The city proper is divided into five districts: Dalahican, Santa Cruz, Caridad, San Antonio, and San Roque.
 These districts are further subdivided into eight zones and a total of 84 barangays.

 Barangays

-Cavite City is politically subdivided into 84 barangays.
+Cavite City is politically subdivided into 84 barangays, as indicated below and the image herein.
+Each barangay consists of puroks and some have sitios.